Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 {% end %}

 ### Card Charisma
-At 2nd level, you may add your intelligence modifier whenever you make a Deception or Persuasion check while doing card tricks
+At 2nd level, you may add your Intelligence modifier whenever you make a Deception or Persuasion check while doing card tricks

 ### Deck Actions
 At 3rd level, you learn to apply your deck in ways other than just casting spells.
 You gain two of the following Deck Actions of your choice.
 You gain another one at 10th and 17th level.